The Healing MachineEmery Blagdon (1907 – 1986)

 Visitors described the environment’s effect as overwhelming.
-Dan Drydon, a local pharmacist from whom Blagdon purchased mineral salts, later said, “It was as though the universe had come into the shed and all the stars were contained in the great mass.”
+Dan Dryden, a local pharmacist from whom Blagdon purchased mineral salts, later said, “It was as though the universe had come into the shed and all the stars were contained in the great mass.”
 It was, for him, “a life-changing experience.”
 Blagdon died in 1986.
-By coincidence, Drydon – who, inspired by Blagdon, had moved to New York City to pursue his own passion for music – returned to North Platte at around that time and discovered that the land and all remaining property was about to be sold at auction.
+By coincidence, Dryden – who, inspired by Blagdon, had moved to New York City to pursue his own passion for music – returned to North Platte at around that time and discovered that the land and all remaining property was about to be sold at auction.
 He and his friend Don Christiansen bought the entire contents of the shed and spent the next eighteen years photographing, mapping, numbering and cataloguing each piece.

 In 1989, a 60-piece exhibit toured cities in the Midwest and South.
 In 1997, a reproduction of Blagdon’s shed was created in Lyon, France (less than fifty miles from Ferdinand Cheval’s Palais Ideal) with 380 works displayed for the Fourth Biennale de Lyon, later traveling to the Philadelphia Museum of Art.
 And in 2004, the Kohler Foundation purchased the entire collection.
 After three years cleaning and conserving its components, it was gifted to the John Michael Kohler Arts Center in Sheboygan, Wisconsin in June, 2007.

 Update: JMKAC's Blagdon collection will go on permanent display at the Art Preserve in Sheboygan, Wisconsin.

 aluminum foil, cardboard, masking tape, sheet metal, waxed paper, wire